 - Cover the towel with more charcoal and use another towel (or piece of paper) to start the fire from the inside, the oil should help a lot.

-- Once you start the grill, place the things that can be cooked with such a high flame: the onions and the sauce.
+- Once you start the grill, place the things that you can cook on such a high flame: the onions and the sauce.
 Sausages can also go in now.

 - At this point, add the beer to your sauce.